David Tennant: 2005–2010

+In early 2007, Tennant starred in Recovery, a 90-minute BBC One drama written by Tony Marchant.
+Later that same year he starred in Learners, a BBC comedy drama written by and starring Jessica Hynes, in which he played a Christian driving instructor who became the object of a student's affection.
+Learners was broadcast on BBC One on 11 November 2007.
+In November 2008, Tennant played Sir Arthur Eddington in the BBC and HBO biographical film Einstein and Eddington.

-In early 2009, Tennant narrated the digital planetarium space dome film "We Are Astronomers" commissioned by the UK's National Space Centre.
-On 13 March 2009, he presented Red Nose Day 2009 with Davina McCall.
+On 13 March 2009, Tennant presented Red Nose Day 2009 with Davina McCall.
 He joined Franz Ferdinand onstage to play the guitar on their song "No You Girls" on a special Comic Relief edition of Top of the Pops.
 In summer 2009, Tennant filmed St. Trinian's II: The Legend of Fritton's Gold.
 The film was released in December 2009.
 From October 2009, he hosted the Masterpiece Contemporary programming strand on the American Public Broadcasting Service.
-In December 2009, he filmed the lead in an NBC pilot, Rex Is Not Your Lawyer, playing Rex, a Chicago lawyer who starts to coach clients to represent themselves when he starts suffering panic attacks.
-The pilot was not picked up and the project was shelved.
-In November 2009, he co-hosted the Absolute Radio Breakfast Show with Christian O'Connell for three consecutive days.
-He returned to cohost the show for one day in October 2010.
-On 7 March 2010, he also appeared as George in a one-part BBC Radio 4 adaptation of Of Mice and Men in the Classic Serial strand.
+In December 2009, he shot an NBC pilot for Rex Is Not Your Lawyer.
+The legal drama, which would have starred Tennant as a lawyer with an anxiety disorder, was not ordered to series.

+On 7 March 2010, Tennant appeared as George in a one-part BBC Radio 4 adaptation of Of Mice and Men in the Classic Serial strand.
 In October 2010 he starred as Dave, a man struggling to raise five children after the death of his partner, in the British drama Single Father.
 For this role he was nominated as Best Actor at the Royal Television Society Programme Awards 2010.

-Despite much of his work being television work, Tennant has described theatre work as his "default way of being".
+Tennant has described theatre work as his "default way of being".
 He joined the Royal Shakespeare Company (RSC), to play Hamlet with Patrick Stewart and Berowne in Love's Labours Lost in 2008.
 From August to November 2008 he appeared at the Courtyard Theatre in Stratford-upon-Avon as Hamlet, playing that role in repertory with Berowne that October and November.
 Hamlet transferred to the Novello Theatre in London's West End in December 2008, but Tennant suffered a prolapsed disc during previews and was unable to perform from 8 December 2008 until 2 January 2009, during which time the role was played by his understudy Edward Bennett.
 He returned to his role in the production on 3 January 2009, and appeared until the run ended on 10 January.
 Tennant's performance of Hamlet was critically acclaimed.
 In 2009, he worked on a TV film version of the RSC's 2008 Hamlet for BBC Two.
 On 12 April 2011, a photograph of Tennant as Hamlet featured on a stamp issued by the Royal Mail to mark the RSC's fiftieth anniversary.